titusjan/argos/README.md

 from a configuration file so that you can continue where you left off the previous session.

 If, for some reason, you want Argos to reset to its initial state, you can simply delete this config file before starting Argos (please make a backup just in case).
 Argos will then start with the original configuration.

 The configuration file is called `settings.json` by default.
-It's location is platform dependent:
+Its location is platform dependent:

 ```
 	Windows: C:\Users\<user>\AppData\Local\titusjan\argos